onitake/restreamer/README.md

 You can also use `make test` to run the test suite, or `make fmt` to run `go fmt` on all sources.

+## Releases

+Release builds are automatically done by a GitHub Action whenever a tag is pushed.

+Make sure that your tags conform to semantic versioning and begin with a "v".
+Example: v0.9.1

+Note: The release upload my sometimes fail due to issues with the GitHub asset API.
+Retry the release step until all artifacts have been uploaded.

+Once the upload is complete, open the newly generated release and add the changelog to the description.

 ## Configuration

 All configuration is done through a configuration file named `restreamer.json`.